 How to know if I am ovulating?

 There are different ways to know if you are ovulating.
-Here are the methods to know if ovulation is occuring.
+Here are the methods to know if ovulation is occurring.

 - Take an ovulation test.
 There are many available on Amazon.
 Click here for my favorite ovulation tests.